Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 Iterative
 +++++++++++++++++++++

-Any session job submitted within the five-minute interactive timeout (TTL) is processed immediately.
+Any session job submitted within the five-minute interactive timeout, also known as Time to live (TTL), is processed immediately.
 This allows some time for variational algorithms, such as VQE, to perform classical post-processing.

 - The quantum device is locked to the session user unless the TTL is reached.
 - Post-processing could be done anywhere, such as a personal computer, cloud service, or an HPC environment.